gabrielkrieshok/digital-development-guide/topics/data.md

 # Data

-Digital development practicioners use mobile technologies to monitor their projects, collect feedback, and evaluate their work, and scale their successes.
+Digital development practitioners use mobile technologies to monitor their projects, collect feedback, and evaluate their work, and scale their successes.

 Mobile data collection allows you to adopt a real-time, feedback-oriented, documented approach to their projects and activities.